 Even with my third born, the big kids and I locked things down for about two weeks and gave him his time.
 We didn’t go on big adventures away from home.
 We mostly stayed put, stayed close to the house with our errands, and made a lot of trips to the bathroom as a family (lol).

 My youngest son’s life just took a big change and we wanted to honor that.
+It’s a big deal, and as a family, we celebrate big deals.

 Ok here’s the ugly truth about potty training.
 Potty training and poop training are two very different skills.